 1950s to 1970s

-But Latin filmmakers and actors continued to work despite the downturn in Spanish films.
+But Latino filmmakers and actors continued to work despite the downturn in Spanish-language films.
 During the 1950s, the predominant genre was still the Western, which initially gained popularity in the early 1900s.
 But many of the Latino characters seen in Westerns represented stereotypes, UCLA Theater, Film and Television professor Chon Noriega said.

 “You have a lot of Mexican characters but … they are the convenient villain, or they are marginalized figure that a white Samaritan can come in and save,” Noriega said.